-- Avoid the Panic: The absolute worst thing you can do is make important decisions when you are overly emotional (i.e., are panicking), have incomplete information (we don't know how this mess is going to work out), or haven't fully thought out the moves you're making.
-Clearly, the investing masses are freaking out - and I'm talking at all levels, from Wall Street to Main Street.
-Don't succumb.
-Keep your cool. - Play the "Long Game": This logically follows from "avoid the panic."
-I've actually seen some folks proclaim that they are "selling everything."
-They're doing that to avoid possible losses.
+• Avoid the Panic: The absolute worst thing you can do is make important decisions when you are overly emotional (i.e., are panicking), have incomplete information (we don't know how this mess is going to work out), or haven't fully thought out the moves you're making.
+Clearly, the investing masses freaked out in the March crash - and I'm talking at all levels, from Wall Street to Main Street.
+If it happens again, the lesson is this: Don't succumb.
+Keep your cool.

+- Play the "Long Game": This logically follows from "avoid the panic."
+I saw some folks proclaim that they were "selling everything."
+That was meant to avoid possible losses.
 But here's where the whole "not fully thinking out the moves you're making" comes into play.
-They're selling now to avoid a whipsawing.
-But what will tell them it's time to reinvest in the market? - Assess What You Have: It's worth looking at what you're holding to see if there's anything that's inconsistent with your core investing nature, or that's not a "smart holding," or that's got a wobbly financial foundation meaning it's not likely to weather a rough stretch in the economy.
+They were selling to avoid a whipsawing.
+But what could tell them it's time to reinvest in the market? - Assess What You Have: It's worth looking at what you're holding to see if there's anything that's inconsistent with your core investing nature, or that's not a "smart holding," or that's got a wobbly financial foundation meaning it's not likely to weather a rough stretch in the economy.
 If anything you have doesn't fit for any reason consider pruning it from your holdings. - Assess What You're Doing: Nobody knows what's going to happen next.
 Look at what you're doing in your life.
 Err on the side of security.
 I'm not talking about a wholesale slashing of spending.
 I'm talking about "smart spending."
 Are there services you're paying for, things you're buying that you don't really need or automated payments you're making for something that you're not getting full use from?
-Consider trimming them a bit or cutting them out fully.

-- Prepare: The old adage tells us to "hope for the best, prepare for the worst."
+Consider trimming them a bit or cutting them out fully. - Prepare: The old adage tells us to "hope for the best, prepare for the worst."
 Not a bad mindset to prepare for what's happening right now.
-Stock up for a possible illness - the medicines you think you'll need, bottled water and other drinks, and easy-to-prepare foods you and your family members like.
-And be sure to have cash on hand -- enough to cover costs for a week or two.
-Be certain you've got lots of small bills. - Don't Forget to Be Opportunistic: Don't ignore moneymaking possibilities.
-Don't ignore bargain stocks no matter how ugly the backdrop.
+Stock up for a possible illness the medicines you think you'll need, bottled water and other drinks, and easy-to-prepare foods you and your family members like.
+And be sure to have cash on hand enough to cover costs for a week or two.
+Be certain you've got lots of small bills.

+Don't Forget to Be Opportunistic: Don't ignore moneymaking possibilities.
+Don't ignore bargain stocks - no matter how ugly the backdrop.
 This current mess is no exception.